zwieratko/calendar/README.md

 ## Description

-Calendar is a script that displays simple calendar for a month, a quarter or whole year.
+**The cal** is a script that displays simple calendar for a month, a quarter or whole year.
 It is inspired by beautiful utility "cal" from Unix-like OS world and implemented in Microsoft PowerShell.

 ## Motivation